mseefeld9827/Serapis-Cyber/README.md

 # Serapis-Cyber
-The official Repository of Serapis Cyber website and whatever stuff I decide to post.
+The official Repository of Serapis Cyber website and whatever other stuff I decide to post.